Building your own PC is the best way to earn geek cred – here’s how to do it

 There’s an invisible risk when building a computer that can crush the most powerful system: Static electricity.
 The same force that lets you shock your friends when you wear wool socks can also fry components in a heartbeat.
 Fortunately, it’s easy to all but eliminate with a few simple steps.

-One easy way is to purchase an anti-static wristband.
+One easy solution is to purchase an anti-static wristband.
 One end wraps around your wrist, and the other clips somewhere on the computer case, keeping the wearer constantly grounded.
 Touching the case frequently with the PSU plugged in, but turned off, achieves the same effect.

-Apart from that, it helps to build in a room with a bare floor — carpet generates a lot of static — and wear rubber-sole shoes, rather than socks.
-Many of the components will be packaged in anti-static bags, and it’s a good idea to leave them there until just before installation.
+Apart from that, it helps to build in a room with a bare floor — carpets generate a lot of static — and wear rubber-sole shoes rather than socks.
+Many components are packaged in anti-static bags, and it’s a good idea to leave them there until just before installation.

 Need help?
 Just ask